 I wanted to look at the way I run, in particular, the angle that my foot hits the ground in relation to the rest of my body.
 Since there is no one else that can help me with this, I set my camera on a tripod as a ran past.

 The scenes in the video show my running style over typical terrain, and the thing which stood out the most was how much of a heel strike I have, and how hard my toes slap down on impact.
 Heel striking like this effectively puts the breaks on and the force of impacting the ground goes straight up my leg, into my knees and hips.
 Surely this cannot be good.

 I'm going to try to land more mid-foot next time out, and see if that makes any difference.
+I'll also try and keep a more consistent pace and back away from interval training.
 Any pro-runners offer any tips on how to retrain for better landings?